Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 - Base UI structure implemented and styled.
 - QuoteCard component is now styled as per the theme.
 - Flip animation is implemented.
+- Deployment Platform Update: The project is now deployed using GitHub Pages (serving from the `/docs` folder on the `master` branch), instead of Vercel or Netlify.
+The Vite config uses the correct `base` path and the workflow is documented for future reference.

 ### Known Issues/Notes
 - None yet.